 Experiments involving human subjects should be in accord with the ethical standards established by the institution or in accord with the Helsinki Declaration, or the guidelines of Office for Human Research Protections (OHRP) Human Subject Protections.
 For studies involved human subjects, when informed consent has been obtained it should be indicated in the manuscript.

 System International (SI) units should be used for all measurements.
 All abbreviations should be explicitly defined at their first occurrence except for those internationally acceptable.
 Abbreviations used in the genetic association reports will need to follow the conventions detailed in the specific information requirements for genetic association reports.
 Any articles that involve the description of enzymes will require the inclusion of the appropriate EC (Enzyme Commission) number as recommended by the Nomenclature Committee of the International Union of Biochemistry and Molecular Biology (IUBMB).

 While the advice and information in the article are believed to be true and accurate on the date of its going to press, neither the authors nor the editors can accept any legal responsibilities for any errors or omissions that may be made.
 The publication makes no warranty, expressed or implied, with respect to the materials contained within.

-All manuscripts should be written in standard grammatical English using computer software (Franklin Gothic Book normal font, size 12, with single spacing between lines) and should be saved as single DOC (Word) file.
+All manuscripts should be written in standard grammatical English using computer software (Arial normal font, size 12, with single spacing between lines) and should be saved as single DOC (Word) file.
 Main Research Articles and Brief Communications will follow a similar format as outlined below while Review Articles will follow a variation on this (see below).